appveyor/website/src/docs/deployment/agent.md

 ![Artifacts](/assets/img/docs/agent-provider-settings.png)

 ## Global settings
 There are few settings which have format `<setting_name>` instead of `<artifact_name>.<setting_name>`.
-Those settings are global and appply to each artifact deployment.
+Those settings are global and apply to each artifact deployment.

 `agents_expected` - Number of remote agents expected to start deployment.
 Deployment marked as failed if number of agents started deployment is less than expected.
 Default is 1.
 Set to 0 to disable this check.

 `agents_timeout` - Time in seconds to wait for remote agents to start deployment.
 Default (and minimum) is 10 seconds.
 Maximum is 60 seconds.
-Increase in case default valus of 10 seconds appears to be not enough.
+Increase in case default value of 10 seconds appears to be not enough.

 ## Overriding settings while deploying from build